Table of Contents[Hide][Show]

 SheBuysTravel Tip: The Museum at The Perryville Battlefield State Historic Site charges admission.

-This pedestrian-only bridge connects Kentucky and Ohio crossing the Ohio River.
-Gather up the kids to walk (or run) across to Cincinnati.
+The pedestrian-only Purple People Bridge connects Kentucky and Ohio crossing the Ohio River.
+Walk (or run) across to Cincinnati.

 30. Bernheim Forest and Arboretum